-464 Senior Colloquium (4)
+464 Senior Seminar in Sociology (4)

-Examines contemporary theoretical, methodological, and/or substantive topics in the fields of Anthropology and Sociology.
-Topics vary by semester.
-Drawing on the course themes, students will engage in a semester-long capstone project incorporating one or more of the following: independent data collection and analysis; extended theoretical inquiry; service and applied learning.
+Students engage in a semester-long capstone project incorporating one or more of the following: independent data collection and analysis; extended theoretical inquiry; service and applied learning.
 These projects will culminate in a thesis and oral presentation.
-May be repeated for credit as topic varies.
 The course fulfills the requirement for oral competency.
 Prerequisite: ANTH 336 or SOC 338 or permission of instructor.
-Fall and Spring.
+Fall.